YoruAlptraum/whatsapp-agent-nodejs/README.md

 use `redis-cli -n 0 FLUSHDB ASYNC` to clear redis cache

-## Structure
+## Base structure

 ```

 received | user messages - user messages have contacts[0]["wa_id"]
     old messages - ignore
     new messages - respond
-    interactive message replies - respond - user interactive replies have a different json structure and do not have contact)
+    interactive message replies - respond - user interactive replies have a different json structure and do not have contact

 sent
     bot messages - ignore
-    human agent messages - stop bot from responding
+    human agent messages - stop bot from responding if a human agent takes over the chat

 ```